karatelabs/karate/karate-core/README.md

 ```

 ## `retry()`
-For tests that need to wait for slow pages or un-predictable loading times for elements, Karate allows you to *temporarily* tweak the internal retry settings.
+For tests that need to wait for slow pages or for handling un-predictable element loading times, Karate allows you to *temporarily* tweak the internal retry settings.
 Here are the few things you need to know.

 * the [default retry settings](https://github.com/intuit/karate#retry-until) are
   * `count`: 3, `interval`: 3000 milliseconds